MatejBransky/starter-monorepo/README.md

 4.  add package as dependency to the app
 5.  start development with `yarn start`

-If you want some package dependencies to be external then include them in `pkg.peerDependencies`.
+If you want some package dependencies to be external (CommonJS) then include them in `pkg.peerDependencies`.

 **Install root dependencies:**